CHAPTER Rev 2400

 For corporate business enterprises, other than "S"

-corporations, the current earnings and profits of the enterprise shall be
+corporations, the current earnings and profits of the business enterprise

 (g) The accumulated revenues